chrislorando/notedpak-app/README.md

 🎯 Discipline-Focused: UI/UX designed to promote accountability and task completion
 🌐 Responsive Design: Works perfectly on desktop, tablet, and mobile
 📊 Progress Tracking: Monitor your productivity and task completion rates
-🔄 Real-time Sync: Keep your tasks synchronized across all devices
+🔄 Data Sync: Keep your tasks synchronized across all devices
 📦 Drag & Drop: Reorder lists or projects, and tasks with intuitive drag-and-drop interactions

 ---